Bukixo/udemy-angular4/angular-app/Lesson notes/Consuming HTTP Services.md

       .catch(this.handleError);
   }
   //
-  deletePost(post) {
+  deletePost(id) {
-    return this.http.delete(this.url + '/' + post.id)
+    return this.http.delete(this.url + '/' + id)
       .catch(this.handleError);
   }
 ~~~

-### Extracting Resubale Data Services
+## Extracting Resubale Data Services

-In a real world aplpication we may be working with several services.
+In a real world applications we may be working with several services.
 All of which would have an identical layout.
-To avoid ourselves from repeateing code we will extract a resuable service that will handle the the crud actions, http requests and error.
+To avoid ourselves from repeateing code we will extract a resuable service that will handle the the crud actions, http requests and error handling.

-We firstly create a new file called data.service.ts and copy all the code from our post.service.ts.
-Then we rename rename the class "PostService" to "DataService".
-Then we rename our methods so that they become generic and not attached to any of the post methods and the parameters will be replaced from "post" to "resource".
+We firstly create a new file called **data.service.ts** and copy all the code from our **post.service.ts**.
+Then we ename the class "PostService" to "DataService".

-Our constructor requires a http object.
+Following that, we rename our methods so that they become generic and not attached to any of the post methods and the parameters will be replaced from "post" to "resource".

 ~~~
 data.service.ts